grpc/proposal/A44-xds-retry.md

 ### Features to support

-Due to the differences between gRPC and Envoy, incomplete implementation status of the original [retry gRFC](A6-client-retries.md) and unresolved [compatibility issues](https://github.com/envoyproxy/envoy/issues/17412) with dynamic cluster selection, we propose initially to support only some of the retry features in Envoy.

-#### Supported Retry Features
+gRPC will support the following xDS retry features:

-1. Retry on a given set of gRPC status codes ([x-envoy-retry-grpc-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-grpc-on) values) specified by the retry_on config.
+- Retry on a given set of gRPC status codes ([x-envoy-retry-grpc-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-grpc-on) values) specified by the retry_on config.
-1. Backoff retry on retriable error status by a time given by the retry_back_off config.
+- Backoff retry on retriable error status by a time given by the retry_back_off config.
-1. Limit the number of attempts that can be retried for a given RPC by the num_retries config.
+- Limit the number of attempts that can be retried for a given RPC by the num_retries config.

-#### Deferred or Unsupported Retry Features

-1. The HedgePolicy.
-1. The `per_try_timeout` config.
+Features that we will not support right now but may add in the future:

+- Hedging support, because not all gRPC languages have implemented hedging yet, and we didn't want to wait for that before making retries configurable via xDS.
+- The `per_try_timeout` field, because we can't safely support this now without hedging support, lest we break users when we add hedging support.
+We will add this later, at the same time as we add hedging support.
+See the ["Rationale" section](#Supporting-per_try_timeout) below for more details.
-1. Any `retry_on` conditions from values of [x-envoy-retry-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-on).
+- Any `retry_on` conditions from values of [x-envoy-retry-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-on).
-1. The `retriable_headers` attribute in RetryPolicy.
-1. The `retriable_request_headers` attribute in RetryPolicy.
-1. Any retry related request headers such as: x-envoy-retry-on, x-envoy-retry-grpc-on, x-envoy-max-retries, and x-envoy-upstream-rq-per-try-timeout-ms.
-1. Retry circuit breaker.
-1. The `retry_priority` config.
-1. The `retry_host_predicate` config.
-1. The `host_selection_retry_max_attempts` config.
+- The `retry_host_predicate`, `host_selection_retry_max_attempts` and `retry_priority` fields, because this mechanism is different than the one described for hedging in [gRFC A6](A6-client-retries.md#hedging-policy), so we will evaluate this later, possibly as part of implementing hedging.

+Features that we do not plan to support in gRPC:

+- Any `retry_on` conditions from values of [`x-envoy-retry-on`](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-on).
+Most of these values are about HTTP-level conditions that are not exposed to the gRPC retry code.
+- Configuring retries via the [x-envoy-retry-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-on), [x-envoy-retry-grpc-on](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-retry-grpc-on), [x-envoy-max-retries](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-max-retries), [x-envoy-upstream-rq-per-try-timeout-ms](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-upstream-rq-per-try-timeout-ms), and [x-envoy-hedge-on-per-try-timeout](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/router_filter#x-envoy-hedge-on-per-try-timeout) request headers, and the `retriable_headers` field.
+Configuring retries via request headers may make sense for a proxy like Envoy but does not really make sense for gRPC.
+- The `retriable_request_headers` attribute, because it does not make sense to allow configuring retries via headers.
+(Note that gRPC does support the `grpc-retry-pushback-ms` header, as described in [gRFC A6](A6-client-retries.md#pushback), which allows servers to inhibit retries configured in the client.)
+- Retry circuit breaker, because there is a [design conflict](https://github.com/envoyproxy/envoy/issues/17412) in xDS between this and dynamic cluster selection.
+If/when we have a use-case for this in the future, we will evaluate alternative ways of providing this kind of safety valve.

 ### Converting Envoy RetryPolicy to gRPC RetryPolicy